harshpreet147/TorontoWeather/README.md

 	db.AutoMigrate(&TimeLog{})
 }
 ```
-* The first we define create the sqllite file with the name `toronto_time.db`.
+* The first we have create the sqllite file with the name `toronto_time.db`.
 * Inside `init()` we connect to our database and run migration as per defined struct.

 ### Insert data